 – The main report, which covers parcel shops and locker networks worldwide, giving a detailed view of networks currently in operation, the historical growth of outlet numbers and sets out probable scenarios for future growth.

-- An excel spreadsheet containing our full database of 254 networks with 1.2m locations worldwide
+– An excel spreadsheet containing our full database of 322 networks in 69 countries with 1.8m locations worldwide

 – A conference call with our analysts to address your questions arising from the report.

 The final mile component of internet retail, from the depot to the consumer, is the most labour-intensive, and therefore expensive, part of the overall cost of delivering a parcel.
-In our work in the market over several years we have found that, for leading UK carriers, it represents an average of around 45% of their total costs.
-Figures are likely to be similar in other markets.
+In our work in the market over several years we have found that, for leading carriers, it represents an average of around 45% of their total costs.

 Our forecast scenario for growth in the number of outlets and the revenue that they generate is supported by analysis of the key drivers of growth – in particular online retail spend and its share of total retail spend – setting out historical changes and available forecasts, by country.

 This report focuses on the development of parcel shops and lockers to facilitate delivery of items to – or collection from – the consumer.

 – Parcel shops are staffed outlets, most commonly convenience stores or other shops with long opening hours, including florists, petrol stations and other outlets.